-- A stated goal.

-- An introductory description.
+- An introductory description

+- Compliance regulations

-- An explanation of existing conditions in the City.
+- An explanation of existing conditions in the City

-- Trends.

-- Objectives.

-- Policies.

-- Compliance regulations.
+- Goals, Objectives, Policies, and Implementation Measures

-- Supplemental information.
+- Supplemental information

 The introductory section of each element provides an overview of the element and background information which lends understanding to the policies set forth in the goal section.

-The goal section is comprised of:
+The Goal section is comprised of:

+Goal

+•The goal is an ideal condition which the community hopes to attain.

+Objective

+• A specific statement of purpose relating directly to the goal.

+Policy

-- Goal: A general statement of vision pertaining to City policy.
-The goal is an ideal conditions which the community hopes to attain. - Objectives: A specific statement of purpose relating directly to the goal. - Policy: An action, activity or strategy to implement the related objective and goal.
+• An action, activity or strategy to implement the related objective and goal.

+Implementation Measure

+• Programs and measures to help aid in policy implementation and efficacy.

 Objectives and Policies guide day-to-day decision-making so there is continuing progress toward the Goal.
 These reflect actions that the City intends to follow to attain the stated goal.
+Implementation measures help aid in these efforts.
 Some elements contain standards which are specific, quantified guidelines, which can translate into regulatory controls.
-Examples of standards are the level of service standards found in the Circulation

-Element and the noise standards found in the Noise Element.
+Examples of standards are the level of service standards found in the Circulation Element and the noise standards found in the Noise Element.

 Because the General Plan is comprehensive, the subject matter addressed by each element provides a portion of a larger picture.

-The goal of the City of Irvine is to develop and maintain a high quality environment and to ensure its long-term protection.
-To comprehensively address environmental issues, an Environmental Impact Report (EIR) is prepared for the General Plan in accordance with the California Environmental Quality Act (CEQA).
+The goal of the City is to develop and maintain a high-quality environment and to ensure its long-term protection.

+To comprehensively address environmental issues, a Programmatic Environmental Impact Report (EIR) is prepared for the General Plan in accordance with the California Environmental Quality Act (CEQA).